tsmoo/HackTheBox/Legacy/WriteUp_Legacy.md

 msf> exploit
 ```

-We have a meterpreter session opening and it looks like we are 'Administrator'.
+We have a meterpreter session opening and it looks like we are `Administrator`.

 We can get the user flag in `C:\Documents and Settings\john\Desktop\user.txt`.